Selling a small to medium-sized business is a complex venture, and many business owners are not aware of the tax consequences.

 When you dispose of depreciable property (Section 1245 property or Section 1250 property) at a gain, you may have to recognize all or part of the gain as ordinary income under the depreciation recapture rules.
 Any remaining gain is a Section 1231 gain.

+Business Structure.
 Your business structure (i.e., business entity) also affects the way your business is taxed when it is sold.
-Sole proprietorships, partnerships, and LLCs (Limited Liability Companies) are considered “pass-through” entities and each asset is sold separately.
+Sole proprietorships, partnerships, and LLCs (Limited Liability Companies) are considered “pass-through” entities, and each asset is sold separately.
 As such there is more flexibility when structuring a sale to benefit both the buyer and seller in terms of tax consequences.

-As you can see, selling a business involves complicated federal and state tax rules and regulations.
-If you’re thinking of selling your business soon, don’t hesitate to call our office and schedule a consultation with a tax and accounting professional.
+Selling a business is more complicated than it seems and often involves complicated federal and state tax rules and regulations.
+If you’re thinking of selling your business soon, please contact our office to schedule a consultation with a tax and accounting professional you can trust.